 Anderson and Anderson Anger Management Curriculum

-• Target Population: Adults who need help with managing their anger.
-The program has also been used with adolescents.
+Target Population: Adults who need help with managing their anger; program has also been used with adolescents

 The Anderson & Anderson Anger Management Curriculum aims to provide skill enhancement in self-awareness, self-control, social awareness, and relationship management.
 The curriculum provides education for people who are interested in or who need to learn how to deal with their anger or someone else’s anger in a positive, functional way.
 Participants may include people who internalize anger as well as those who act it out verbally or behaviorally towards friends, family, work, or personal relationships.

-The goals of the Anderson & Anderson Anger Management Curriculum are to:
+The goals of the Anderson & Anderson Anger Management Curriculum are:

 Essential Components

-The essential components of Anderson & Anderson Anger Management Curriculum are the:
+The essential components of Anderson & Anderson Anger Management Curriculum include:

 Delivery Settings